kickstand-ui/kickstand-ui/docs/getting-started/introduction.md

 ## Clarion

-[Clarion](https://projectclarion.com/) is a style framework for composing design systems and promotes standards-based development and provides a toolbox for design token and style reusibility.
+[Clarion](https://projectclarion.com/) is a style framework for composing design systems and promotes standards-based development built with [SASS](https://sass-lang.com/) and provides a toolbox for design token and style reusibility.
 It also provides the capability to customize the design system to your meet your brand guidelines.

 Some of the features Clarion provides are: